Beef, Livestock, & Forage Information

 Master Beef Producer Sign

 This program covers the basics of managing cattle.
 Nutrition, vaccinations, and safe handling is the major focus of this program.
 Participants will be certified for 3 years as a Beef Quality Assurance producer.
-This certification is required at some special sells and for the TAEP grant program.
-There is a small fee for this hour long class.
+This certification is required for some special sales and for the TAEP grant program.
+There is a small fee for this hour-long class.
 This program is in partnership with the Tennessee Cattlemen’s Association.

 Producers who want to be involved attend local meetings.
 The annual members drive is always held in the fall of each year.
 Extension is a strong partner with the Grainger County Livestock Association.
 Anyone who wants more information please call the Extension Office or follow the link below.